aarlapudi/Exploring-Survival-Patterns-on-the-Titanic/README.md

-# Titanic Survival Analysis & Visualization
+# Exploring Survival Patterns on the Titanic

-This project explores the famous Titanic dataset using Python and data visualization techniques.
+This project performs Exploratory Data Analysis (EDA) on the famous Titanic dataset to uncover key factors that influenced passenger survival.
+Using Python and data visualization libraries, we analyze relationships and trends between age, fare, class, gender, family size, and survival outcomes.
-The goal is to uncover relationships and trends that influenced passenger survival, with the help of exploratory data analysis (EDA).

 # Project Overview

-The Titanic dataset provides details about passengers such as age, sex, ticket class, fare, family size, and survival status.
-Through a series of visualizations, we identify key survival patterns and gain insights into the factors that determined outcomes during the disaster.
+The goal of this analysis is to:

+Understand how different features relate to survival (Survived).

+Visualize distributions and patterns in the dataset.

+Identify key survival trends (e.g., class, gender, age, fare).

+Summarize findings in a structured and interpretable way.

 # Tools & Libraries Used

 Python 3.x

-Pandas → Data manipulation
+Pandas – data manipulation and cleaning

-Matplotlib → Plotting

-Seaborn → Advanced visualizations
+Matplotlib & Seaborn – data visualization

+Jupyter Notebook – interactive analysis

-# Visualizations Performed
+# Visualizations & Insights

+Key plots generated in this project include:

-Histograms → Age & Fare distributions
+Histograms with KDE – Age and Fare distributions

-Boxplots → Comparing age & fare with survival outcomes

-Scatterplots → Relationship between Age, Fare, and Survival
+Boxplots – Survival trends across Age, Fare, and Pclass

-Pairplot → Multi-variable relationships and survival trends
+Scatterplots – Fare vs Age by Survival

+Pairplot – Relationships among numerical features colored by Survival

-Heatmap → Correlation analysis of numeric features
+Heatmap – Correlation matrix of numerical variables